 If your floating tremolo doesn’t have good return-to-pitch after a heavy dive-bomb or pull-up, adding some dry PTFE lubricant to the knife edges may solve the problem.

 And here’s the kicker: you don’t have to remove your tremolo nor even remove your guitar strings to do this procedure.

-Well, you can completely remove your tremolo, but what a pain eh?
-Instead, I’ll show you how to do this procedure with the tremolo on your guitar, strings on, and tuned up to pitch.
+Well, you can completely remove your tremolo or strings, but what a pain eh?
+Instead, I’ll show you how to do this procedure with the tremolo and strings on, and tuned up to pitch*.
 It’s surprisingly simple and once you understand the procedure you’ll be able to do it in about 5 minutes.

 You don’t necessarily need these exact items or brands, but they’re what I actually use whenever I do this procedure.
 They’re products that I know work well.
 You’re free to use something else, but if you do please research and be sure you’re using the right stuff.